Saheedatt/alx_capstone_project/README.md

 ## Technologies Used:
 - HTML
     - HTML provides the skeletal structure of my webpage.
-In an attempt to make my page more accessiblr, I tried to use ARIA-lables, according to the WAI-ARIA guidelines.
+In an attempt to make my page more accessible, I tried to use ARIA-lables, according to the WAI-ARIA guidelines.
 Semantic html was also used.
 - CSS
     - CSS is used for the design of my page, to make it look overall better.
 Keyframe animations and transitions were used.
 - JAVASCRIPT